 At one time, the wood was popular for furniture.
 The dense wood lends itself beautifully to jins and shari in bonsai.

-Because of its natural growth pattern, Podocarpus bonsai trees are most often styled as uprights.
+Because of its natural growth pattern, Podocarpus bonsai trees (often called Buddhist pines, are most often styled as uprights.

 Old trunks are difficult, if not impossible, to bend.